 Insufficient Evidence for

-- Hepatitis.
+- Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
 Early research shows that an herbal combination containing bupleurum (Sho-saiko-to) might help the body to fight off chronic hepatitis B infection.

 - Liver cancer.
 People with hepatitis B can develop liver scarring (cirrhosis), which can increase their risk of developing liver cancer.
-Also, some people with hepatitis B infection have antibodies against that infection, while others do not.
-Early research shows that an herbal combination containing bupleurum (Sho-saiko-to) can reduce the risk of liver cancer in people with hepatitis B and cirrhosis who do NOT have antibodies against the hepatitis B infection.
-It does not seem to reduce the risk in people who do have antibodies against the hepatitis B infection.
+Early research shows that an herbal combination containing bupleurum (Sho-saiko-to) can reduce the risk of liver cancer in some people with hepatitis B and cirrhosis.

 - Chest pain (angina).